hamlet-io/executor-python/CONTRIBUTING.md

 2. Hop into the executor clone location and setup a python venv

     ```bash
-    cd hamlet/executor/python/hamlet-cli
+    cd hamlet/executor/python/hamlet
     python -m venv .venv
     . .venv/bin/activate

     # install requirements
     pip install -r requirements/dev.txt

-    # Install the hamlet-cli into the venv in edit mode
+    # Install the hamlet into the venv in edit mode
-    pip install -e hamlet-cli
+    pip install -e hamlet
     ```

 When calling hamlet from within the venv the development installation will be used instead of the workspace installation